RLogik/phpytex/README.md

   # offset:     '    '  # minimal offset inside code blocks, defaults to empty string.
   seed:       4627833  # any (not too large) integer to see the RNG.
 ################################################################################
-# STAMP OPTIONS - (optional) defines a comment block at the start of main.tex output
+# STAMP OPTIONS - Defines a comment block at the start of main.tex output
+# (optional)      Useful for recording meta information.
 ################################################################################
 stamp:
   file: stamp.tex      # desired name of file.